arifperdana/BAPPENAS_2025/WorkshopGuide.md

 You should be:
 - ✓ Adding labels and titles
 - ✓ Improving visual styling
-- ✓ Testing edge cases (empty data, single year, etc.)
+- ✓ Testing edge cases (empty data, extreme values, etc.)
 - ✓ Adding bonus features if time permits

 ---